meilisearch/meilisearch-go/README.md

         {"book_id": 42,   "title": "The Hitchhiker's Guide to the Galaxy"}, }

+    // If the index 'books' does not exist, MeiliSearch creates it when you first add the documents.
-    updateRes, err := client.Documents("books").AddOrUpdate(documents) // => { "updateId": 0 }
+    // An index is where the documents are stored. updateRes, err := client.Documents("books").AddOrUpdate(documents) // => { "updateId": 0 }
     if err != nil {
         fmt.Println(err)